Plaintiffs drop 1 lawsuit, file another over Lee statue

 Floyd’s death has sparked global protests that participants have vowed to turn into a sustained movement focused on addressing racial injustice and police brutality.
 It has also led to an intense reexamination of statues and monuments of historical figures around the world.

+The governor has repeatedly said he’s confident in his authority to remove the statue.
 Herring, a Democrat like Northam, has pledged to defend Northam’s plans, calling the Lee statue a “divisive relic.”

 The statue is one of five memorials to the Confederacy along Monument Avenue, and the only one on state property.
 The Richmond City Council has expressed unanimous support for removing the rest, which demonstrators have covered with graffiti in recent weeks.

-Note: This story has been updated to correct the time element in the first and second paragraphs.